 It's known as an iatrogenic illness or doctor-caused disease.
 According to Wiki it's the third most important cause of death after heart disease and cancer; 225,000 persons per year.
 Dead.
 Do your level best not only to get off statins but all drugs; with your medical doctor's support, of course.

 Omega 3 is found in fatty fish and freshly ground flaxseed, in the main; walnuts too and true free range eggs; if you're planning to get off statins safely then you must have more of these very important fatty acids; there are three of them, ALA, DHA and EPA.

 If you really can't get fresh cold water fish then taking omega 3 capsules is a second best.
 Getting the omega 6's down and the 3's up for lowering the omega 6/3 ratio is a vital part of the anti inflammatory program.

 It's that inflammation of the inner lining of blood vessels that is killer; get omega 3 one way or another, enjoy your salads and lignans and get off statins.

 Real free range eggs, if you can find them, have three times the omega-3, from plants like legumes and a common weed, the purslane plant.

-In a 2015 research printed in Expert Revue Clinical Pharmacology, scientists declare that contrary to popular belief, statins actually cause calcification in the coronary arteries, and impair heart muscle strength by inhibiting ATP production.
+In a 2015 research printed in Expert Revue Clinical Pharmacology, scientists declare that contrary to popular belief, statins actually cause atherosclerosis, or calcification in the coronary arteries, and impair heart muscle strength by inhibiting ATP production.

 Statins do this, they declare, by inhibiting the synthesis of vitamin K2 and selenium containing proteins, known to cause congestive heart failure.